MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 > [!div class="mx-imgBorder"]
 > ![](media/new-measure.png "New measure")

-As mentioned before, you can also view your created measure in one of the folloiwng ways:
+As mentioned before, you can also view your created measure in one of the following ways:
 - If created a **Customer measure**, you can view your new measure entity on the **Entities** page.
 - If created a **Customer attribute**, you can view your new attribute on the **Entities** page - look for the *Customer_Measure* entity.
 - If created a **Business measure** with no dimensions, you can view your created measure on **Home** page (under *Insights* section).